kurcinakurcina/facefusion-unlocked/README.md

 Installation
 ------------

 Be aware, the installation needs technical skills and is not for beginners.
 Please do not open platform and installation related issues on GitHub.
-We have a very helpful [Discord](https://join.facefusion.io) community that will guide you to complete the installation.
+We have a very helpful [Discord]([https://join.facefusion.io](https://discord.gg/x9naV33rrU)) NSFW where you can share results.

 Get started with the [installation](https://docs.facefusion.io/installation) guide.